harrybridgen/simple_compiler/README.md

 println counter.x; # PRINTS 10, NOT 20 #
 ```

-Each read of counter re-evaluates buildcounter(10).
+Each read of counter re-evaluates buildcounter(10) and discards any previous result.

 If you wanted to make counter NOT revaluate, use the `:=` immutable binding: